4lac1vica/Aplicatie-Catalog/README.md

 This project aims to create an application that allows the management of a student catalog.
 Within this application, various **features** are available, depending on the role of the user.
 The *frontend* part is written in **HTML** and **JavaScript**, using **Razor Pages**, while the *backend* part is written in **C#**, using **ASP.NET** and **Entity Framework**.
 Data persistence is ensured by the database connection, managed with the help of **Microsoft SQL Server**.
 More details are available in the **Deliverables2026.docx** file, which is the full documentation.

+**FUNCTIONALITIES:**

+   1) **Student**
+      - Login
+      - Logout
+      - Delete Account
+      - Edit Profile
+      - Received Grades
+      - Register
+      - Account details
+      - Search and See other users

+   2) **Teacher**
+      - Login
+      - Logout
+      - Delete Account
+      - Edit Profile
+      - Grades Students
+      - Register
+      - Account details
+      - Search and See other users

+   3) **Anonymus User**

+      - Search and See the registered users and their details (personal details are hidden)

 ## Use-Case Diagram